Primary: Pre-Prep to Year 6

 Learning in STEM

 Clayfield College is committed to enhancing student learning by integrating relevant technologies into the teaching and learning programs.
-Clayfield recognises the importance of equipping students for the skills in Science, Technology, Engineering and Mathematics (STEM) for careers in the twenty first century.
-In Years 1-6, all Primary students study Mathematics, Science, Information Technology and Design Technology.
-This is broadened in the upper Primary years with the introduction of Food Technology and Control Technology (Robotics).
+Clayfield recognises the importance of equipping students for the skills in Science, Technology, Engineering, The Arts and Mathematics (STEAM) for careers in the twenty first century.
+In Years 1-6, all Primary students study Mathematics, Science, The Arts, and Digital Technologies.
+This is broadened in the upper Primary years with the introduction of Food Technology and Robotics

 - In the Primary School, National Science Week is celebrated annually.
 This week is devoted to raising the awareness of Science as an integral part of students learning.
 A variety of experiences are coordinated, which include presentations from CSIRO, the Bug Lady, Ocean Life, AVA Petpep, Geckoes Wildlife and Secondary Chemistry Teacher Science Demonstrations.